M.A. in Writing, Rhetoric, and Social Change

 Are you a current student?
 Quickly access essential academic, professional, and wellbeing resources, as well as important information about graduate student responsibilities via the Graduate School Student Handbook.

 CSU supports options for students to apply for free as part of our commitment to access.
-Our Free Graduate Application Days are Dec.
-1, Jan.
-14, and Jan.
-15.
+We have options for graduate students to apply for free through fee waivers.